openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 ```

 The `backend_attrs()` function returns a list of records.
 A record can be of one of the following formats:
 1. A string defining the attribute to be saved to the IR.
-If the value of the attribute is `None` then the attribute is
+If the value of the attribute is `None`, the attribute is
 not saved.
-Example of this case are `rounding_type` and `auto_pad`.
+Examples of this case are `rounding_type` and `auto_pad`.
 2. A tuple where the first element is a string defining the name of the attribute as it will appear in the IR and the
 second element is a function to produce the value for this attribute.
 The function gets an instance of the `Node` as the
 only parameter and returns a string with the value to be saved to the IR.
-Example of this case are `strides`, `kernel`,
+Examples of this case are `strides`, `kernel`,
 `pads_begin` and `pads_end`.
 3. A tuple where the first element is a string defining the name of the attribute as it will appear in the IR and the
-second element is the name of tha `Node` attribute to get the value from.
-Example of this case are `pool-method` and
+second element is the name of the `Node` attribute to get the value from.
+Examples of this case are `pool-method` and
 `exclude-pad`.

 ### Operation Extractor <a name="extension-extractor"></a>